alcode111/SwiftUIBBQuotes/README.md

 ## Technologies Used

+- **API**: Utilizes the Breaking Bad API to fetch random quotes and character information, seamlessly integrated within the ViewModel and FetchController components.
 - **SwiftUI**: A modern framework for building user interfaces across all Apple platforms.
 - **Xcode**: An integrated development environment (IDE) for macOS containing a suite of software development tools.
 - **Swift**: A powerful and intuitive programming language for macOS, iOS, watchOS, and tvOS development.